 The CC generally measures revenue for qualifying exchange transactions based on the amount of consideration the CC expects to be entitled for the transfer of goods or services to a customer, then recognizes this revenue when or as the CC satisfies its performance obligations under a contract, except in transactions where U.S. GAAP provides other applicable guidance.
-The CC evaluates its revenue contracts with customers based on the five-step model under ASC Topic 606: (1) Identify the contract with the customer; (2) Identify the performance obligations in the contract; (3) Determine the transaction price; (4) Allocate the transaction price to separate performance obligations; and (5) Recognize revenue when (or as) each performance obligation is satisfied.
+The CC evaluates its revenue contracts with customers based on the five-step model under ASC, Revenue from Contracts with Customers (Topic 606): (1) Identify the contract with the customer; (2) Identify the performance obligations in the contract; (3) Determine the transaction price; (4) Allocate the transaction price to separate performance obligations; and (5) Recognize revenue when (or as) each performance obligation is satisfied.